dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ```
 Here, `fp` is variable of function pointer type.
 The function returns its result by reference.
-Omitting parentheses is an error.
+Omitting parentheses is an error:
-Not allowing `ref` without parentheses not only clarifies intent,
+Not allowing `ref` without parentheses here not only clarifies intent,
 it keeps `ref` variables open for the future.
 As of writing this, Walter Bright has a proposal draft for `ref` variables [here](https://github.com/WalterBright/documents/blob/master/varRef.md).